Accounting reports

 Fixed-asset rollforward report

-The fixed asset rollforward report shows the flow of fixed assets over a date range, tracking start and end balances with all movements in between.
+The fixed asset rollforward reportarrow-up-right shows the flow of fixed assets over a date range, tracking start and end balances with all movements in between.
 This report provides a comprehensive view of fixed asset changes including new deployments, depreciation, sales, and scrap activities.

 Fixed-asset rollforward report visuals